gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ###<a id="parallel"></a>Building projects in parallel

 We are excited that Gradle 1.2 introduces support for building projects in parallel.
-By specifying the `--parallel` or `--parallel-threads` [command-line options](userguide/gradle_command_line.html), Gradle will _execute_ multiple projects in parallel build threads, after first configuring all projects sequentially.
-By building separate projects in parallel Gradle will better utilise the build machine's hardware, resulting in faster build times.
+By specifying the `--parallel` or `--parallel-threads` [command-line options](userguide/gradle_command_line.html), Gradle will execute multiple projects in parallel build threads, after first configuring all projects sequentially.
+By building separate projects in parallel, Gradle will better utilize the build machine's hardware, resulting in faster build times.
 We are seeing significant performance benefits with this approach.

 This feature is _incubating_ and has known issues and limitations; it is not yet at production quality.
-Over the coming releases, it will be improved and stabilised.
+Over the coming releases, it will be improved and stabilized.
 To find out more about our plans for parallel execution, have a read of the [parallel-project-execution](https://github.com/gradle/gradle/blob/master/design-docs/parallel-project-execution.md) specification.

 #### Project requirements